How Do I Get Disability Benefits For Kidney Failure?

 The answer here depends on multiple factors.
 While a transplant may seem to cure many of the failures a person has, it also presents its own set of complications.
 Every person’s needs are different here.
 Kidney transplants can expect to receive disability benefits for a full year after they receive the procedure.
 Once this initial year is up, a person must then prove to the SSA that they need to continue to access benefits due to an inability to work.
 This may, for example, due to complications from the surgery, rejection of the kidney, low residual functional capacity, and renal infections.
 Some people may also continue to qualify if they have moderate to severe side effects from the immunosuppressant medications prescribed.

 In all of these instances, a person should apply for kidney failure disability with as much detail as possible.
 Documenting end-stage or chronic kidney disease with a doctor’s support can help ensure a person meets the necessary criteria.
-Contact the Law Office of Daniel Berger today to get help to apply for these benefits.
+Contact the Law Offices of Daniel Berger today to get help applying for these benefits.